AnasElmansari/Portfolio/README.md

 # Portfolio
-Portfolio of my latest projects in C, python, and SQL
+Portfolio of my latest projects in C, python, and SQL projects